tamu-engineering-research/Open-source-power-dataset/README.md

 - V 0.1: initiate data upload

 ## License
-The PSML dataset is published under [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/), meaning everyone can use it only for non-commercial research purpose.
+The PSML dataset is published under [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/), meaning everyone can use it for non-commercial research purpose.

 ## Suggested Citation
 - Please cite the following paper when you use this data hub: